mbhamashah/katacoda-scenarios/Opearting System Basics 1/01-How to use  bash.md

 ### Clear

-At certain point we may want to clean your screen. for that we can use 'clear' command. you can
+At certain point we may want to clean your screen. for that we can use `clear` command.
+You can can run above mentioned few commands so that you have some text on the screen and use 'clear' command to see the magic of this command.

 ```
 clear